MarijaBorisov/ngsi-tools/README.md

   2. Go to Waste4think official [Docker](https://cloud.docker.com/u/waste4think/repository/docker/waste4think/ngsi-connector) repository.
   3. Example of running NGSI Connector API from Docker Hub would be:
     * **`docker run -p port_map:3002 --name <container-name> waste4think/ngsi-connector`**
-  6. This method of the running connector will start with a default configuration, meaning it expects Fiware Orion to be running locally on port 1026.
-In order to avoid this and add your configuration Docker volumes mapping must be used.
+  6. This method of running the connector will start with a default configuration, meaning it expects Fiware Orion to be running locally on port 1026.
+In order to avoid this and add your configuration, Docker volumes mapping must be used.
 More info in official [Volume](https://docs.docker.com/storage/volumes/) documentation.
   7. Example of running NGSI Connector API from Docker Hub using volumes would be:
     * **`docker run -p port_map:3002 -v config.js:/opt/nconnector/config.js --name <container-name> waste4think/ngsi-connector`**
   8. In config.js you have some vital configuration settings, but most important Fiware Orion instance URL, more information on about this can be found in the [Configuration]() section.
   9. After these steps you can start using NGSI Connector API, more info about the use of API can be found in the [Usage](#usage) section.
-    * **`important`** Fiware Orion default instance is secured by Fiware Pep-Proxy and it will require token in order to start testing change header setting in config.js from 3 to 2 in order to test with a local instance of Fiware Orion.
+    * **`important`** Fiware Orion default instance is secured by Fiware Pep-Proxy and it will require a token in order to start testing.
+Change header setting in config.js from 3 to 2 in order to test with a local instance of Fiware Orion.

 #### Git Lab
   1. Clone/Download this GitLab repository